samcheck/FlaskMicroblog/README.md

 - [ ] <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xv-ajax">Part XV: Ajax</a>
     - Also skipping
 - [ ] <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-debugging-testing-and-profiling">Part XVI: Debugging, Testing and Profiling</a>
+    - Coverage is low, profiling not working...
+    - Recording slow DB queries
 - [ ] <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux-even-on-the-raspberry-pi">Part XVII: Deployment on Linux (even on the Raspberry Pi!)</a>
 - [ ] <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-the-heroku-cloud">Part XVIII: Deployment on the Heroku Cloud</a>